BerZerker96/6DOF-Head-Tracking-Mods-Hub/README.md

 ⚠️ ⚠️ ⚠️⚠️ ⚠️ ⚠️
 > [!TIP]
-> 🔧 If `dinput8.dll` doesn't work, rename it to one of these.
+> 🔧 If `dinput8.dll` doesn't work and tracking dosent start that means the injector failed to hook to game , rename it to one of these.
 Try them in order — top ones work in almost any game.

 | Try | Rename `dinput8.dll` to | Works with |
 | :-- | :-- | :-- |